crowdmob/lib-ios/README.md

 2. Closing the Offerwall
 3. Listen for a transaction result

+To see a full sample integration of the MobDeals Offerwall, check out our [sample integration app on GitHub](https://github.com/crowdmob/ios-sample-integration).

 #### General Setup
 In your view controller that will launch the Offerwall, you must import CrowdMob.h in your .h and .m files.
 >\#import "CrowdMob.h"